NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Opponent intangibility adjusted as well as flight path
     - Gives meter to the opponent (TODO: vanilla?)
 - RB
-    - Does 5BBB(B) when done in a string, with the A follow up intact
     - Damage increased from 18 to 19
+    - Is the 5BB6B / 2B6B extension
     - Pushes on block with 4 more frames of blockstun
     - Has more backwards momentum on step back (41-51)
     - Hitbox is active for 5 more frames (2 to 7)
     - Lift increased by 2
-- RB is the 5BB6B / 2B6B extension
-- RA damage reduced from 19 to 15
+- RA damage decreased from 19 to 15
 - GRKnJ
     - Made into RB (TODO: vanilla?)
     - Appears closer to the opponent